 have taken a mindfulness-based eight-week course (such as Mindfulness-based Stress Reduction or Mindfulness-based Cognitive Therapy) and are interested in developing and deepening your practice

-Although our retreats are primarily for those who have completed an eight-week mindfulness-based course (e.g. MBSR or MBCT), other meditation experience may be sufficient to attend.
-It may be advisable to check with us first via email at email@example.com.
+Although our retreats are primarily for those who have completed an eight-week mindfulness-based course (e.g. MBSR or MBCT), other meditation experiences may be sufficient to attend.
+It may be advisable to check with us first via email at firstname.lastname@example.org.

 Before you book, please read everything about the retreat and be sure that it is for you.
 If you have any questions, then email us at email@example.com.

 Then fill in the application form and submit your application.
 We will then assess your application.
 There are some confidential questions that we may ask – these are to ensure that the retreat is appropriate.
-Sometimes it is inadvisable to attend a retreat – read our guidance on suitability of retreats.
+Sometimes it is inadvisable to attend a retreat – read our guidance on the suitability of retreats.

 If the retreat is more than four months in advance you will be invoiced for a deposit, and if less than four months then you will be invoiced for the full amount.
-You can also choose to pay the entire balance up front.
+You can also choose to pay the entire balance upfront.
 We do have a payment and refund policy – please see our terms and conditions.

 Our aim is to ensure that our retreats are as accessible and inclusive as possible.
 When we became a charity in 2018, we were able to take a huge step towards reducing fees for all of our services significantly, and our intention is to continue to do so.
 We fully recognise, however, despite our best efforts, attending a retreat is still out of reach for some people.